WolfDWyc/ImdbApi/README.md

 # ImdbApi
 An open-source Java Rest API for IMDb that lets you search and query movies, shows, episodes and all other titles from IMDb.

 IMDb has no public API and only provides their data in a few big files.
-This is a free solution that lets you search and get info about IMDb titles.
+This is a free solution that lets you search and get info about IMDb titles (Movies, TV Shows, etc.).

 Currently, this doesn't support searching people, but it might in the future.

-If you end up using this, please let me know either through discord discord (https://discordapp.com/users/217353364076232705) or through email (yoavwolfdw@gmail.com) and feel free to also let me know if you have any issues/bugs.
+If you end up using this, please let me know either through discord (https://discordapp.com/users/217353364076232705) or through email (yoavwolfdw@gmail.com) and feel free to also let me know if you have any issues/bugs.

 # Usage